 Mental Health - Hear to Talk

-‘Hear to Talk’ aims to raise awareness of Mental health within the Asian community, acknowledging that it is still a taboo topic within the community.
-The project will use a series of awareness events (online and community), workshops and the option of being paired with trained Mental Health Champions to demystify mental health issues and to have community conversations and signpost people into appropriate services or groups.
-The project will have an impact through increasing people's awareness of mental health risk factors and to support people to seek help without feeling isolated and to reduce the stigma attached to Mental Health.
+‘Hear to Talk’ aims to raise awareness of Mental health within the Croydon community, acknowledging that it is still a taboo topic.
+The project aims to increase people's awareness of mental health risk factors and to support people to seek help without feeling isolated and to reduce the stigma attached to Mental Health.

 1. Targeted out-reach work to raise awareness of mental health issues and risk factors amongst the Asian community, and to encourage and enable patients to recognise and present to existing interventions i.e. SLaM, Talking Therapies, Befriending Services.